hermscoder/hermscoder/README.md

 </div>

 ### 🔭 I’m currently working on
-- 💻 On my blogfolio (blog + portfolio)
+- 💻 Improving my front-end understanding
 - 🏗️ Backend of a micro-services application for finding roomates.
+(On hold)

 ### 🌱 I’m currently learning ...
 - 🎨 Studying more about micro services with Spring